franciscoxavier04/pm-BIM/docs/user-guide/projects/project-lists/README.md

 ### Project lists view explained

-You can use the Project overview page to **create a multi-project status dashboard** if you include your own [project attributes](../../../system-admin-guide/projects/project-attributes), e.g. custom status options, project duration or any relevant project information.
+You can use the Project overview page to **create a multi-project status dashboard** if you include your own [project attributes](../../../system-admin-guide/projects/project-attributes) or [project life cycle phases](../../../system-admin-guide/projects/project-life-cycle), e.g. custom status options, project duration or any relevant project information.

 Each project is displayed in a single line, starting with the **Favorite** column, marking favorite projects.
 For the the fields where the text is too long to be displayed completely, please use the **Expand** icon.